sinopiasaur/sinopiasaur.github.io/quick/buttonshy.md

 {:toc}

 # Sprawlopolis, Agropolis, Naturopolis
-Sprawlopolis, Agropolis, and Naturopolis are excellent tile-laying games that can be played solo or 2-player co-op.
+Sprawlopolis, Agropolis, and Naturopolis (Steve Aramini, Danny Devine, Paul Kluka) are excellent tile-laying games that can be played solo or 2-player co-op.
 They're tile-layers with a huge variety of scoring conditions possible each game through clever use of two sides of the card.
 Sprawlopolis is one of the games that got Button Shy on the "map" of larger gamer audience awareness.

 ## But More Specifically